v-fami/Test/test97/index.md

 gatsby build
 ```
 Sign in to the subscriber portal at <https://my.visualstudio.com>
-<https://my.visualstudio.com> Sign in to the subscriber portal at

 Ez a parancs egy *éles buildet* állít elő.
 Az összes fájl egy `build/` nevű alkönyvtárba kerül.